- Studies

 - The school

-The students taking the HEM’s trombone classes benefit from a particularly stimulating learning environment, which gets the best out of their cultural diversity.
+The particularly stimulating learning environment values cultural diversity.
 The atmosphere is one that favours human contact and new friendships.
 Besides the individual classes, there is a large number and variety of opportunities to play in a group: orchestra sessions, chamber music, brass ensembles such as the HEM Red Flag brass band, and multi-disciplinary projects.
 Simulations of orchestra contests are also regularly held.

 Thanks to the close ties that the HEM maintains with the region’s professional ensembles, our students have numerous opportunities to play in renowned ensembles such as the Orchestre de la Suisse romande (OSR), the Orchestre de Chambre de Genève (OCG) or the Ensemble de musique contemporaine Contrechamps.
 The music scene in French-speaking Switzerland, in particular its rich fabric of fanfare ensembles, mean that there are ample opportunities for engagement, to enrich their practice and develop their network.